top of page

 Researchers at this northern UT site have been experimenting with herbicides to control annual grasses, however after application sites have become dominated by yellow dandelion (Tragopogon dubius).
 Perennial grass reestablishment has proven difficult.

-NutraFix treatments at this northern UT site have resulted in dense stands of bluebunch wheatgrass one year after treatment.
-Note string line in foreground where Tragopogon dubius ends at the treatment boundary while perennial grasses thrive inches away where the soil was treated with micronutrient fertilization.
+NutraFix fertilization at this northern UT site have resulted in dense stands of bluebunch wheatgrass one year after application.
+Note string line in foreground where Tragopogon dubius ends at the plot boundary while perennial grasses thrive inches away where the micronutrient fertilizer, NutraFix, was applied to the soil.

 Healthy rangeland soils are commonly a maze of roots fighting for water and nutrients with each species of plant having different rooting geometry and strategy.

-Ten months after NutraFix treatment this rangeland site plant community is shifting from annual dominant to perennial dominant.
+Ten months after NutraFix fertilization this rangeland site plant community is shifting from annual dominant to perennial dominant.
 Western wheatgrass is the primary perennial grass observed during monitoring.

 Here is an odd grass, Bulbous bluegrass (Poa bulbosa) is the only grass with true bulbs instead of seeds.
 It is an annual or short-lived perennial that was once seeded for turf, pasture and erosion control.
 Now considered a rangeland weed, it is increasingly found in disturbed areas or growing in nutrient-depleted soil.

-At this treated plot at Wild Horse Island perennial grasses increased in the first growing season from 5% pretreatment to 7% in 2019 (shown) to 22% in the second growing season.
+At this plot at Wild Horse Island perennial grasses increased in the first growing season from 5% (before fertilization) to 7% in 2019 (shown) to 22% in the second growing season.
 Annual grasses decreased during the same period while weedy forbs increased in the first growing season and declined in the second growing season.

-Comparison of perennial grass vigor and greenness resulting from treatment 6 months after application in Western Colorado.
-Photo pair was taken outside the treated plot (left) and inside the treated plot (right).
+Comparison of perennial grass vigor and greenness resulting from NutraFix fertilization 6 months after application in Western Colorado.
+Photo pair was taken outside the fertilized plot (left) and inside the fertilized plot (right).
 Photo Credit: Danielle Bilyeu Johnston

 Small experimental plot 6 months after micronutrient fertilizer application in Western Colorado.
-Plot was treated in fall 2019, photo taken spring 2020.
+Fertilizer was applied to the plot in fall 2019, photo taken spring 2020.
 Photo Credit: Danielle Bilyeu Johnston

 bottom of page